Preface to Finding Awe and Wonder

 “Fuck fear.”

-I inferred the words not so much as a dare, but as permission.
-From offer to decision took less than a blink.
-I politely declined the job, walked out of the office, immediately went home, and informed my wife of twenty years:
+I inferred the words not so much as a reminder or dare, but more as permission.
+From his offer to my decision took less than a blink.

-We’re going to sell everything we own, pull the kids out of school, and homeschool them in a hut in the jungle on the edge of the sea cliffs of Hawaii.
-You can come if you want.”
+“We’re going to sell everything we own, pull the kids out of school, homeschool them, and in a hut in the jungle on the edge of the sea cliffs of Hawaii….

-In spite of her being a ferociously protective Corsican mother, genetically trip-wired for vendetta, she did not murder me.
+In spite of her being a loving and ferociously protective Corsican mother, genetically trip-wired for vendetta, she did not murder me.
 Instead, she just looked at her unhinged husband, saw in my eyes that I was serious, tilted her head in the way saints do, and gently said: “OK.”

 So, what do I mean by the term awe, anyway?
 This isn’t a trivial question.